runekn/rkn_configio/README.md

 * Production module filter: Filter stations by what production modules are included.
 * Ship race filter: Now you can easily find the boron ships in your long list of blueprints.
 * Disable mod by menu: Don't like the new dialog for a specific menu (station plans, module loadout, ship loadout)?
 You can disable them individually.
+* Custom auto-generated loadout presets: Generate loadouts based on custom criteria, so you don't have to build every loadout from scratch.

 ### How does groups work?